pca006132/PCC/syntax.md

 > ```

 ## Naming & Scoreboard Objective
-PCC would add *suffix* to inner functions.
+PCC will add *suffix* to inner functions.
 For example, the inner function of `a` may be named as `a_1`.
 We recommend users *not* to use `_(number)` as their function/template suffix, or this may cause naming conflict.

-> PCC have a checking system, so it would produce an error if naming conflicts happened.
+> PCC have a checking system, so it will return an error if naming conflicts happened.

 PCC by default, uses `common` as the scoreboard objective for transferring data, including `return`, `break` and `continue`.
 Users are required to add the objective **by themselves**.

 > The name of the scoreboard objective used can be changed in the config.

 ## Comment & Empty Line
-There are two types of comment, single-line and multi-line, which would be neglected by the compiler.
+There are two types of comment, single-line and multi-line, which will be neglected by the compiler.
 Single-line comments are lines starting with `//`.
 Multi-line comment begins with a line starting with `/*` and terminate at a line which ends with `*/`.
-Spaces by the two sides of the comment would be neglected, and would not be parsed as indentation.
+Spaces by the two sides of the comment will be neglected, and will not be parsed as indentation.

 Empty lines, which are lines containing no character or only space characters, would be neglected.

+## Line continuation
+`\` character before line break will trigger line continuation, if that line is not inside any comment.

 ## Module System
-PCC uses module system for organizing functions and tags, and would be converted into namespace + directries structure in-game, which the root module is the namespace, and others are the directries.
+PCC uses module system for organizing functions and tags, and will be converted into namespace + directries structure in-game, which the root module is the namespace, and others are the directries.

 Users could use relative path to call/reference functions/templates/events(tag), which `foo` represents `foo` in the current module and `../foo` represents `foo` in the parent module, if it is used in annotations/function commands.
 However, the function command has to be called either directly or nested inside execute commands, commands inside JSON/NBT, i.e. clickEvent of `tellraw` command, would not be parsed.